Packing Cubes: All You Need to Know to Pack Like a Pro

-They’re made of a lightweight fabric and zip up.
-Some have carry handles so they are like small suitcases.
+They’re made of a lightweight fabric and they zip up.
+Some have carry handles so they are essentially like small suitcases.
 Some have a mesh panel so you can see what’s in them which is also good for ventilation.
-Essentially, they really are too simple to explain.
+Some actually compress the clothes so you can fit more in.

 Are Packing Cubes worth it?